kataya1/Resume/notes.md

 the ::before and the ::marker fucks up the word file conversion (from pdf) replacing that with <hr>
 sympols like "◈" fucks the word file aswell need to keep it simple "-"

+---

+let's simplify <hr> and not use absolute positioning